 Being single is an ideal time to work on yourself and to become the person you want to be in your next relationship.
 That could mean working on being more understanding, more spiritual, less judgmental, more fun, or even more fit.
 It is also a time for reflection on why past relationships didn’t work out.
 The fox takes advantage of the opportunities that come their way, and periods of solitude can be golden opportunities for growth.

-Fox Symbolism and Meaning in Ancient Cultures
+Fox Mythology and Symbolism in Ancient Cultures

 The fox is the subject of many ancient stories, from Aesop’s Fables to Native American creation legends.
 Here are some fox symbols and meanings in some of these cultures.